 Students can be eager to participate in STEM lessons, but they may have trouble understanding directions or goals when completing an activity.
 Referring back to the toothpick tower example earlier, if a teacher doesn’t clearly state that the tower must be built with as few toothpicks as possible or that it needs to reach a certain height, students might misunderstand the objectives and not perform to expectations.
 ASCD (formerly the Association for Supervision and Curriculum Development) recommends teachers set clear learning goals, provide scales and rubrics, track student progress, and celebrate student success.

-D. Choose projects/lessons that are challenging but allow for failure (Education Week)
+D. Choose projects/lessons that are challenging but encourage failure (Education Week)

 E. Encourage hard work but emphasize the importance of breaks (Scholastic)